robotics-4-all/amqp-common-python/README.md

 # amqp-common-python
-Common PubSub and RPC implementations for AMQP
+Higher-level features for AMQP, such as PubSub and RPC (server-client).

 # Installation